 The hotter the waste gases & smoke the faster they rise in the flue, the cooler they are the slower they will rise, if cooled enough, they stop rising and the smoke spills back into the room.

-The flue gases must be kept as hot as possible, but new energy-efficient appliances extract as much heat as possible from the stove resulting in cooler smoke.
+The flue gases must be kept as hot as possible, but new energy-efficient appliances extract as much heat as possible from the stove resulting in a cooler smoke.

-To deal with this your flue must have high insulating characteristics to keep the smoke as warm as possible, fast travelling smoke will also prevent the inside of your chimney flue overheating reducing the risk of chimney fires.
+To deal with this your flue must have high insulating characteristics to keep the smoke as warm as possible, fast travelling smoke will also prevent the inside of your chimney flue from overheating reducing the risk of chimney fires.

 The critical flue temperature is 121°C (250°C ).
 If the flue falls below this temperature creosote will start to condense out of the smoke onto the flue.